 file, which will be loaded and used.

-Now that the resource model is automatically instantiated based on the configuration in the app descriptor, we can safely remove the corresponding code block from the init
+Now that the resource model is automatically instantiated based on the configuration in the manifest, we can safely remove the corresponding code block from the init

 method in our component controller.
 This also means that we can remove the import statement for the ResourceModel